-For the Visual Arts and New Media majors, the department offers multiple opportunities for professional education in visual arts and new technology specialties and art history through various degree options.
+Visual Arts and New Media provides multiple opportunities for professional education in visual arts and new technology specialties and art history through various degree options.
 Students may receive a Bachelor of Arts degree in Visual Arts and New Media, a Bachelor of Arts in Art History or a Bachelor of Fine Arts degree in Animation + Illustration, Ceramics, Drawing + Painting, Graphic Design, Film and Video Arts, Photography, or Sculpture.
 Individual curricula can be found in the course catalog.

 Admission to the department requires the submission of an acceptable portfolio for both freshman and transfer students.
 It is recommended that all prospective students contact the department for additional information concerning portfolios and admission.
 Transfer students are also advised that it may take more than two years at Fredonia to complete BFA requirements, depending on their chosen major.

 Specific information for current Fredonia students and prospective students can be found in the Student Handbook (currently under revision, when complete, it will be available here).

 |Follow Visual Arts & New Media on social media!|